Koboo/kache/README.md

 # **Koboo's Cache** *(Kache)*

-Kache stands for Koboo's Cache and is a minimalist and lightweight framework for remote or local operations.
+Kache stands for Koboo's Cache and is a minimalist and lightweight framework for remote or local transport operations.
 Kache is based on [Endpoint-Netty](https://github.com/Koboo/endpoint-netty), or rather a regular and conventional TCP client-server communication.
 <br>
 **Features:**